teresa-wolfiivp/notes/README.md

 # 2023-12-23
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex systems are prone to bugs and difficult to maintain.
 Always strive to write clean, concise, and readable code that solves the problem at hand without unnecessary complexity.
 Remember, code is read far more often than it is written, so prioritize clarity and understandability over cleverness or optimization."

+# 2023-12-24
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex systems are prone to errors and hard to maintain.
+Always strive to write clean, concise, and readable code that solves the problem at hand without unnecessary complexity.
+Remember that code is read far more often than it is written, so prioritize clarity and understandability.
+And finally, embrace modular design and reuse of code components to enhance efficiency and reduce redundancy."